isomorphic-git/isomorphic-git/website/blog/2018-04-02-contributing-workflow.md

 ```

 (If the linter had found any style problems, it would have fixed them using prettier.
-I have not automated ammending the commit though, so I would have to fix the commit with
+I have not automated amending the commit though, so I would have to fix the commit with
 `git add -u && git commit --amend --no-edit` and try pushing again.)

 Since it succeeded, it will show up on the [Github page](https://github.com/isomorphic-git/isomorphic-git)